Ivancic91/RSoft/README.md

 mistakes when choosing structure functions that lead to a noisy softness fields or lead to slow calculations (see FAQs below).

-To get a pre-made set of structure functions we will copy them from the archive.
-Then, we will use the ncdump command to view the structure function set.
+To get a pre-made set of structure functions, we will copy them from the archive.

 ```bash
 cd ~/RSoft/Tutorial/Kob-Andersen/work/